PROHIBITIONS AND PROSPECTIVE LOGIC PROGRAMMING

 A maintenance goal provides the agent with achievement goals.
 A prohibition rules out certain plans to achieve these goals.
 In this way, prohibitions constrain what an agent is permitted to do.

-The Question of What is Right
+The Question of What is Right and Wrong

-The difficult thing is to know what is right and what is wrong.
 Consider the following variation on the runaway trolley problem.

 A runaway trolley is about to run over and kill five people.
 You are a bystander standing on a footbridge over the track.
 The only way to stop the train and save the five people is to throw a heavy object in front of the train.
 The only heavy object available is a large man standing next to you.
 Should you do it?
 Should you sacrifice one life to save five lives?